Advanced driver-assistance system: Insurance and economic impact

 The AV industry is growing exponentially, and according to a report by Market Research Future, the market is expected to hit over $65 billion by 2027.
 AV insurance and rising competition are expected to fuel that growth.
 Auto insurance for ADAS has directly affected the global economy, and many questions have arisen within the general public.
-ADAS allows autonomous vehicles to enable self-driving features, but there are associated risks with ADAS.
+ADAS allow autonomous vehicles to enable self-driving features, but there are associated risks with ADAS.
 AV companies and manufacturers are recommended to have insurance in the following areas in order to avoid any serious litigations.
 Depending on the level, ranging from 0 to 5, each car manufacturer would find it in its best interest to find the right combination of different insurances to best match their products.
 Note that this list is not exhaustive and may be constantly updated with more types of insurances and risks in the years to come.